Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 Chronic Egg Laying

-Female parrots remain fertile for their entire lifespan, which can be problematic.
+Female parrots remain fertile for their entire lives.

-Gestation and egg-laying are physically and emotionally exhausting for parrots.
-Consequently, repeating the process will take a heavy toll on the bird’s body and organs.
+Gestation and egg-laying are physically and emotionally taxing for parrots.
+Consequently, repeating the process will take a heavy toll on the body and organs.

-If a parrot consistently lays unfertilized eggs, she’s straining her body for no reason.
+If a parrot consistently lays unfertilized eggs, she’s straining her body unnecessarily.
 A vet may recommend spaying to prevent chronic egg-laying activity.

 Oviductal Prolapse